-French Guianese Creole is a French-based creole language spoken by about 150,000 people mainly in French Guiana, and also in Suriname and Guyana.
+French Guianese Creole is a French-based creole spoken by about 150,000 people.
+It is spoken mainly in French Guiana, and also in Suriname and Guyana.
 It is more or less mutually intelligible with Antillean Creole, though there are differences in vocabulary and grammar.
 As well as words of French origin, French Guianese Creole also contains words from Amerindian and African languages.

-French Guianese Creole uses the same alphabet as French, with a few differences: Q and X are written K and X respectively, C is only used as part of the digraph CH when it represents the sound [ʃ].
+French Guianese Creole uses the same alphabet as French, with a few differences: Q and X are written K and Z respectively.
+C is only used as part of the digraph CH when it represents the sound [ʃ].
 Otherwise it is written K. Where there is a silent H in French, it is not written in French Guianese Creole, for example homme (man) = wonm.

 French Guianese Creole is also known as Guianese Creole French, Guyanais, Guyane, Guyane Creole, Patois and Patwa.